-SOCIAL ENTREPRENEURSHIP & NON-PROFIT MARKETING (NOT OFFERED in the Acad.
-Year 2019-2020)
+SOCIAL ENTREPRENEURSHIP & NON-PROFIT MARKETING

 Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor(s): Kostis Indounas

 The aim of the course is to present the contribution of marketing in the context of social entrepreneurships non-profit organizations.
 The course content involves the following issues: Categorization of social entrepreneurships and non-profit organizations, description of the contribution and significance of marketing, the steps in designing an effective marketing plan, specialized marketing related topics.